acikgozb/dotfiles/setup/roles/acikgozb.nvim/README.md

 - Binaries are installed under `$HOME/bin`, with the exception of having groups.
 For example, for tools which are installed via `Golang`, there is a path called `go-packages`.
 This is the same for `Javascript` (`NPM`) and prebuilt 3rd party binaries.
 - Languages are installed under `$HOME/bin/[language]`.
 - With any installed tool, their directory is added to `$PATH` automatically and the idempotency is delegated to Ansible as usual.
-In `.zshrc`, these parts are identified with markers such as `ANSIBLE MANAGED BLOCK`.
+In `.bashrc|.zshrc`, these parts are identified with markers such as `ANSIBLE MANAGED BLOCK`.

 There are a couple of reasons why this decision was made: